catchshashank/optimal-stopping/baseline/readme.md

-This directory contains python notebooks that implement papers on optimal stopping and deep learning.
+This directory contains python notebooks that implement papers on optimal stopping using deep neural networks.